 Current Madison River flows:

-The Upper Madison River remains closed to fishing from Quake Lake downstream to McAtee Bridge Fishing Access Site (FAS) and again from Ennis FAS downstream to Ennis Lake until the general season opener on the Saturday May 17th.
+The Upper Madison River is closed from Quake Lake downstream to Mcatee Bridge Fishing Access Site and also from Ennis Bridge (FAS) to Ennis Lake until the general season opener on the Saturday May 17th.

 The stretches that are open to fishing on the Madison River are from Hebgen Dam to Quake Lake and Mcatee Bridge FAS to Ennis Bridge.
 The upper Madison is mostly slush and ice so your best bet for winter fly fishing right now are between Hebgen Dam and Quake Lake.